Tuxemon/Tuxemon/CONTRIBUTING.md

 window decorations, fonts, sound effects, music, and anything similar.
 All content must be under a free license, such as CC0.
 For questions about the license, open a github issue.

-If you are modifying existing content and making dirivatives, please find the license the original asset is released under and me mindful of any requirements the license specifies.
+If you are modifying existing content and making derivatives, please find the license the original asset is released under and me mindful of any requirements the license specifies.

 It will be helpful if you tell the team first what you plan on doing, especially with game